 Getting a DUI in California comes with harsh penalties, even if there was no accident.
 However, getting charged with a DUI after an accident is likely to increase the penalties you face by a substantial margin.
 The more severe the accident or the injuries it caused, the greater the trouble you are going to be facing.

 If you’ve been charged with a DUI after an accident in Los Angeles, contact a Los Angeles DUI attorney today.
 You have 10 days from the date of the arrest to contest the DMV’s automatic suspension and you will want to have as much time as possible to build the best defense you can muster.
-Our lawyers offer free consultations, so don’t wait to set up your initial consultation by calling us at (310) 906-4831.
+Our drunk driving accident attorneys offer free consultations, so don’t wait to set up your initial consultation by calling us at (310) 906-4831.

 At the Scene of the Accident